dtekcth/data101/src/editor/index.md

 #### Other common tasks

 - !kbd[!ctrl+c] copies selected text
-- !kbd[ctrl+x] cuts the selected text, both removing the text and copying it
+- !kbd[!ctrl+x] cuts the selected text, both removing the text and copying it
-- !kbd[Ctrl+v] pastes the text that you have copied
+- !kbd[!ctrl+v] pastes the text that you have copied

 ### The command palette